GhostKozak/product-preview-card-component/README.md

-# Frontend Mentor - 3 Column Preview Card Component
+# Frontend Mentor - Product preview card component

 This is a solution to the [Product preview card component](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.